moble/Quaternionic.jl/docs/src/index.md

 *Quaternions for Julia*

-The goal of this package is to provide a simple but flexible and complete implementation of quaternions, without restricting the interpretation of quaternions to being rotations, but also providing extensive support for rotations.
+The goal of this package is to provide a simple but flexible and complete implementation of quaternions, without restricting the interpretation of quaternions to being rotations — while also providing extensive support for rotations — along with thorough testing, documentation, and integration with the rest of Julia.
+Wherever possible, standard functions that work with `Complex` will also work with `Quaternion`.

+In addition to a basic `Quaternion{T}` type, we also have [`Rotor{T}`](@ref) and [`QuatVec{T}`](@ref) specializations, which can improve the accuracy and efficiency of certain applications.
+Each of these can be defined over any `T<:Real`; in addition to the standard primitive types (`Float64`, etc.), `BigFloat` and `Symbolics.Num` are tested extensively.

 ## Examples